 So deeply etched is the memory of the Khawa´khawa record keepers, modern-day Quechua use it as a reference to people who are acting like lazy bosses, just watching people work and taking notes.

-Much like the unknown spoken language of the Royal Inca, the written language was also not for the everyday Joe.
+Much like the unknown spoken language of the Royal Inca class, the written language was also not for the everyday Joe.
 I was astonished when my husband told me this, since not only was there no mention of any written language in the historical record, but also no evidence of it.
-He explained that when the Spaniards invaded, the Inca had time to hide their most important treasures.
+He explained that when the Spaniards arrived, they had time to hide their most important treasures.

 And for the Inca that was knowledge.

 Gold was a luxury for the Spaniards, but it was an everyday item for the Inca.
 Their real treasure was information.
 For a society that hoarded education and boasted a secret language only for the elites, imagine the lengths they would go to in order to keep their most sacred possession a secret from foreign invaders?

 Hiding it for sure and perhaps even destroying the evidence of it.

 The Inca were not fools and it didn´t take long for them to realize they were facing an enemy unlike any other when the Spaniards came to their doorstep.
 They likely would´ve hidden or even eliminated evidence of important records like the locations of military strongholds, cities, storehouses, weapons armories, road maps, and more.
 In the hands of an adversary, such information would mean their destruction.